Shaikhs in North India

-Shaikh, also rendered as Sheikh, Sheik, Shaik, Shaykh, Shaikh, Shekh, Cheikh, Šeih, Šejh, Şeyh and other variants (Arabic: شيخ, shaykh; pl. شيوخ shuyūkh), is a title given to many South Asian Muslim castes.
+Shaikh, also rendered as is a title given to many South Asian Muslim castes.
 It originally was a word or honorific term in the Arabic language that commonly designated a chief of a tribe, royal family member, Muslim religious scholar, or "Elder".
-However in Northern India, Shaikh was used as an ethnic title, by those with Arab descent & upper caste converts to Islam like Khatris, Brahmins & Rajputs, etc., particularly from prominent Muslim figures such as the Rashidun Caliphs, majority of these.
+However in Northern India, Shaikh was used as an ethnic title, by those with Arab descent & upper caste converts to Islam like Khatris, Brahmins, Kayasthas & Rajputs, etc., particularly from prominent Muslim figures such as the Rashidun Caliphs, majority of these.

 Origin

 In North India, Shaikh is both an ethnic and occupational title attributed to Muslim trading families.
 Many Shaikhs from North India are descended from Arabs, and adopted 'Shaikh' as their last name through marriage or their job.

 In the Frontier Regions and Punjab, the title Shaikh was given to recent converts who were not of foreign descent as a polite euphemism.